 Above: Strange enough I’m typing this interview on a plane flight from San Francisco to Rome.
 This summer I was invited to take part in making some amazing screenprints with the Italian Printmaker STUDIOCROMIE.

 I anticipate having a great time working on these projects as well as traveling around painting for 3 months in Europe.
+I really want to get my hands on those art printers.
 Aside from that I just want to keep trying to grow and challenge myself as a person and artist.
 I feel it’s important in my life to constantly keep pushing myself and and experimenting/taking risks with my art.
 The world is large and small at the same time so I want to keep venturing out to new areas of the world.